bogdan-kulynych/she-paper/main.md

 ##### Motivation

 The variant was proposed in [@YKPB13] for the purpose of constructing a practical single-server computational Private Information Retrieval protocol.
-The authors noticed that the generic PIR protocol they outlined didn't require encrypting new integers on the server side, rendering ``x_1, x_2, ..., x_\tau`` public key elements useless.
-Thus, a variant scheme enables for a significantly lower communication overhead.
+The authors noticed that the generic PIR protocol they outlined didn't require encrypting new integers on the server side, implying the public key elements ``x_1, x_2, ..., x_\tau`` only used in encryption procedure could be omitted.
+Obtained symmetric variant produces significantly smaller communication overhead due to the absence of all the public key elements except the error-free element.

-An important feature of the VDGHV (and the parent DGHV) scheme that allows to avoid additional encryptions on the server-side is the ability to perform "natural" mixed homomorphic operations on plaintext and ciphertext, since both plaintext and ciphertext spaces are subsets of ``\mathbb{Z}``.
+Never mentioned explicitly in [@YKPB13], the key feature of the VDGHV (and the parent DGHV) scheme that allows to avoid encryptions on the server-side is the ability to perform "natural" mixed homomorphic operations on plaintext and ciphertext, since both plaintext and ciphertext spaces are subsets of ``\mathbb{Z}``:

 ``\mathsf{VDGHV.Add( \mathbf{pk}, c \in \mathcal{C}, m \in \{0, 1\} )}.``
 \hangindent=2em